rxi/dyad/doc/api.md

 ## Events

+#### DYAD\_EVENT\_DESTROY
+Emitted when a stream is destroyed.
+Once all the listeners for this event have returned then the associated stream's pointer should no longer be considered valid.

 #### DYAD\_EVENT\_ACCEPT
 Emitted when a listening stream accepts a connection.
 The `remote` field of the event represents the connected client's stream.